NosibleAI/nosible-py/docs/configuration.rst

     - **Default**: ``None``
     - **Example**: ``["String 1", "String 2"]``

 autogenerate_expansions
 ~~~~~~~~~~~~~~~~~~~~~~~

-Do you want to generate expansions automatically using a LLM?
+Do you want to generate expansions automatically using an LLM?
+Note that you will need to provide an LLM API key.
     - **Type**: ``bool``
     - **Default**: ``False``
     - **Example**: ``True``